-face_index[ i ] identifies the index of each face in the cubemap projection and the corresponding coordintes of 3D (X, Y, Z) and 2D (u, v) as specified in Table 2.
+face_index[ i ] identifies the face index for position index i in cubemap_packing_type and the relationship between the global coordintes 3D (X, Y, Z) and the local coordinate 2D (u, v) as specified in Table 2.
 The value of face_index[ i ] shall be in the range of 0 to 5, inclusive.